Abstract

 3.1.
 Definition of the inertance

 The fluid in the cylinder and the helical channel is taken as non-compressible.
-The effective area of the hydraulic cylinder S1 is:
+The effective area of the hydraulic cylinder is:

-where ρ is the oil density.
+where is the oil density.

 and hence: